James City Service

 - Communicate with your friends and neighbors about the problem of grease in your sewer system and how to keep it out.
 The solution starts right in your home with your actions.

+What is the JCSA doing about educating the public?
 The JCSA has created a residential grease abatement program that educates and informs the County residents about the effects of dumping oil and grease down the kitchen sink.
 Remember the GreaseBusters slogan, “Don’t Strain the Drain!”
 Protect your community and preserve your environment.
 Doing so will be a financial benefit to you, your home, and your quality of life.
 (Waterline 2007)